Canon 7D II vs Panasonic TS7

 Studio photographers will appreciate that the Canon 7D II (unlike the TS7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 7D Mark II and the TS7 are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the TS7 followed on from the Panasonic TS6.
+The TS7 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 7D Mark II has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the 7D Mark II from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.